Get stress-busting speech therapy tips & freebies sent straight to your inbox ➔

 You may need a lot of caffeine and will probably get plenty of steps in while you are running around campus trying to work out all the kinks.
 It can be a crazy process.
 How can you make it a little easier?

-Here are 10 tips on how to conquer that crazy schedule:
+Here are 10 SLP tips on how to conquer that crazy therapy schedule:

 1. Check with your principal (or principals) before you get started.

-Let them know how many children you will be scheduling, and any restrictions on your availability.
+Let your principal know how many children you will be scheduling, and any restrictions on your availability.
 Ask if they have any parameters you need to work with.
-For instance, for pull-out services, are there certain times or classes they don’t want you pulling from?
+For instance, are there certain times or classes they don’t want you pulling from for pull-out services?
 For in-class services, are they good with you going in during language arts or social studies?

 It really helps to have your principal’s support as you discuss scheduling with teachers.
-Then, if you find a teacher reluctant to let you schedule her student at a particular time, you can say….
+That way, if you find a teacher reluctant to let you schedule his or her student at a particular time, you can say….
 “The principal said…”

-2. Make a spreadsheet with all your speech students.
+2. Make a master list spreadsheet with all your speech students.

-This is definitely a must!
-I list them alphabetically.
-I have columns for grade, teacher, disability codes, IEP speech time, goals (A (artic), F (fluency), etc, IEP due, Re-eval due, and anything else I need to keep up with.
-You can easily sort a spreadsheet to see when IEPs or evals are due or group children by grade.
+Add anything else you may need to keep up with.
+Now you can easily sort your spreadsheet to see when IEPs or evals are due or group children by grade.

-Once you know who you have, you are ready to start scheduling!
+Once you know who you have, you’re ready to start scheduling.

 3. Get a copy of your school’s master schedule.

-Fill in grade-level specials (if you are pulling from there), and any other pertinent building information.
+You’ll also want to know when grade-level specials are (if you are pulling from there), and any other pertinent building information.
+Fill in the times for grade-level specials in your draft speech therapy schedule.

-4. Don’t forget to include time for your other duties.
+4. Don’t forget to include time for your other duties on your speech therapy schedule.

-You will need to schedule time for assessments, Medicaid billing, writing IEPs and any other duties you have.
-Block off any time you are not available.
+You will need to schedule time for assessments, consult, Medicaid billing, writing IEPs and reports plus any other duties you may have.
+Block off any time you’re not available.

 5. Color-code your students.